l0wigh/tree-sitter-soluna/README.md

 # Tree-sitter parser for Soluna

+This repo contains what need to have highlight with Soluna files.

 Since the project isn't mature enough to be pulled in [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter), you'll need to manually install this.

 ## Manual install